 Advantages of a Mobile Workstation PC

-Mobility – Maybe this is obvious, but it still needs to be mentioned.
+Mobility – Laptop workstations go where you do, whether that’s around the world or around the house, allowing your work to travel too – keeping you productive.
+Maybe this is obvious, but it still needs to be mentioned.
 Try lugging a fully configured desktop workstation to your next meeting or cramming one into the overhead bin.
-Laptop workstations go where you do, allowing your work to travel too – keeping you productive.
+Mobile workstations offer the flexibility that even small form factor desktops simply can’t.

 Smaller workspace – Even if you’re not a world traveler, a mobile workstation might be the best solution if you have limited workspace.
 Instead of an unwieldy box, monitor, keyboard, mouse, speakers, and other peripherals, a laptop does it all in a much smaller space.